mozaddedalfeshani/pypiProject/README.md

 ![python function](https://miro.medium.com/max/1400/1*WWrXceae4H_klzpPU6h7Hg.png)
 **Why you should choose that , let's check**

-> Simple and powerfull
+> Simple and powerfull ,
-> Best for discord bot reply Best for where string
+> Best for discord bot reply Best for where string,
-> passing by input(a line)
+> simple function with high return

 ## **How to import**